InesMeunier/ece-webtech-2021-fall/courses/webtech/modules/06.oauth/index.md

 * Based on OAuth2
 * Clients also receive ID Tokens (identity tokens)
 * User info endpoint to get user data
-* Additionnal flow
+* Additional flow
 * Claims, request obj, ...
-* ID Token for the client, shall never be sent (eg to microservices)
+* ID Token for the client shall never be sent (eg to microservices)

 ## PKCE

-* Pronounced like the english word "pixy"
+* Pronounced like the English word "pixy"
 * Extension to the Authorization Code flow
 * Securely perform the OAuth exchange from public clients
 * No client secret